Edgron/CarbonChatExpansion/README.md

-# CarbonChatExpansion v1.0.3
+# CarbonChatExpansion v1.0.4

 **Created for Omniblock by Edgron**

-CarbonChatExpansion is a bridge plugin that connects **CarbonChat** and **ChatBubbles**, enhancing the chat experience by adding colored chat bubbles per channel and providing flexible control over which channels display bubbles.
+CarbonChatExpansion is a bridge plugin that connects **CarbonChat** and **ChatBubbles**, enhancing the chat experience by adding colored chat bubbles per channel, flexible control over bubble visibility, and **party-only chat bubbles**.

 ---

 ## 🎯 Features

 ### 1. PlaceholderAPI Integration
-Provides a placeholder for CarbonChat channels that can be used to colorize chat bubbles:
+Provides placeholders for CarbonChat channels:

 - **`%carbonchat_channel_color%`** - Returns the configured HEX color for the current channel
 - **`%carbonchat_channel_name%`** - Returns the current channel name
 - **`%carbonchat_channel_key%`** - Returns the full channel key (e.g., `carbon:global`)

-**Use Case:** The color placeholder is designed to be used in the **ChatBubbles message format**, not for player names.
-This allows bubbles to have different colors based on the channel being used.

 ### 2. Selective Bubble Generation
 Configure which CarbonChat channels generate chat bubbles:

 - Channels listed in `bubble-channels` will trigger chat bubble creation
 - Other channels will show messages in chat without bubbles

-- Channel names must match exactly as they are defined in CarbonChat
+### 3. Party Chat Privacy (NEW v1.0.4)
+**Restrict chat bubbles to party members only:**

+- Configure `party-channels` to define which channels are party-only
+- Messages in party channels only visible to party members
+- **Holograms in party channels only visible to party members**
+- Uses DecentHolograms visibility API for per-player hologram control

-### 3. Automatic Prefix Management
+### 4. Automatic Prefix Management
-The plugin automatically adds the bubble-trigger prefix (default: `.`) to messages in configured channels.
-ChatBubbles then detects this prefix and creates the bubble, removing the prefix automatically.
+Automatically adds the bubble-trigger prefix (default: `.`) to messages in configured channels.

-### 4. ChatBubbles Toggle Detection (v1.0.3)
+### 5. ChatBubbles Toggle Detection
-**FIXED:** Direct access to ChatBubbles `togglePF` for accurate detection:

-- **LOWEST Listener**: Always adds the prefix if the channel requires bubbles
-- **HIGH Listener**: Accesses ChatBubbles' internal `togglePF` to check player status
-- **Removes prefix**: Only if ChatBubbles is OFF for the player

-This ensures the prefix never appears in chat when bubbles are disabled.
+Detects when a player has ChatBubbles disabled and removes the prefix to keep chat clean.

 ---